What is the difference between progressive and regressive taxation?

 In essence, progressive taxation is designed to achieve a more equitable distribution of the tax burden by taxing the wealthier individuals at higher rates, while regressive taxation exacerbates income inequalities by placing a heavier burden on lower-income individuals.

-by augustus.ziemann , 9 months ago
+by augustus.ziemann , a year ago

 @london_lueilwitz